davidecaria/passwordless-transition-poc/README.md

 # Passwordless Transition - Proof of Concept

-This repository offers a comprehensive overview of the passwordless transition process.
-It focuses on a Proof of Concept developed during an internship at Microsoft, aiming to serve as a reference for future implementations and migrations towards passwordless authentication in Azure.
+This repository provides the tools needed to set up a passwordless transition environment.
+It serves as the playground for a Proof of Concept developed during an internship at Microsoft and acts as a reference for future implementations and migrations towards passwordless authentication in Azure.

 It is important to note that this deployment is a simplified version of a test environment with additional resources and configurations.
 Passwords, usernames, and ports are placeholders and should be changed before deploying the demo.

+## 1. Navigating the project

+The repository is organized for easy navigation, with the following structure:

+- configurations: Contains post-deployment configuration details.
+After deploying a component in Azure, this folder includes everything needed for further setup, ranging from user configurations to permissions and SQL queries.

+- device-management: Includes the Intune-related content of the Proof of Concept (PoC), such as detection and installation scripts, along with XML tasks to be configured in the task scheduler.

+- images: Contains all the visual sources for the guide.

+- tools: Provides a set of useful tools that can be used if needed.
+The guide indicates when to employ them, but they are optional and can be replaced with your preferred tools.

+- transition-management: Holds the configuration and codebase for the Logic Apps used in the transition process.

-## 1. Reproduce the PoC
+## 2. Reproduce the PoC

 After cloning the repository the following actions should be performed in order to fully reproduce the demo environment.
 The objective is to follow a step by step procedure that allows to reproduce the same exact setup used for the project.
 The architecture is not a copy of the production one and it is designed to have the minimum elements to proceed in the transition.